ahmedcodein/word_guesser/README.md

 As it can be seen from the two screenshots above, once the game is concluded a messages appears asking the player if game reset is needed.

 In case the player entered invalid input for the reset message, an error message appears.
-Such scenario happens when the player does not enter "yes" or "y" for reset nor "no" or "n" for exit.
+Such scenario happens when the player neither enter "yes"/"y" for reset nor "no"/"n" for exit.
-The error message also considers if the player pressed Ctrl C or Ctrl D. A selected example is shown below:
+The error message also considers a situation if the player pressed Ctrl C or Ctrl D. A selected example is shown below:

 ![Reset Error Message](docs/images/reset_err_msg_ctrl_c.png)

 If the player decides to reset the game by entering "yes" or "y" the game will take the player back to the difficulty selection.
-If the player, however, decides to leave the game, than you message appear as shown below:
+If the player, however, decides to leave the game, then a GoodBy message appears as shown below:

 ![Exit Game](docs/images/exit_game.png)

 - Favicon

-The last feature is the Favicon for the website, the Favicon consists of two letters A and Z with a background color of light cyan.
+The last feature is the Favicon for the website.
+The Favicon consists of two letters A and Z with a background color of light cyan.
 The image is created by [ChatGPT](https://openai.com/).

 ![Favicon](docs/images/favicon.png)

 ## 4 Future Work